DJANG2024/1800_202430_DTC01/README.md

 ## 1. Project Description

-State your app in a nutshell, or one-sentence pitch.
-Give some elaboration on what the core features are.
-This browser based web application to ...
+Empower people to participate in their local communities through acts of volunteering or providing services to the local marketplace.

 ## 2. Names of Contributors

 List team members and/or short bio's here...

-- HELLO MY NAMES ETHAN TEEHEE, THIS WILL DEFINITLEY CAUSE NO CONFLICTS
-- Hi my name is Derek: I Loves poutine
+- Ethan
+- Derek
-- Hello, my name is Titus whats going on? again
+- Titus

 ## 3. Technologies and Resources Used

 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.

 - HTML, CSS, JavaScript
-- Bootstrap 5.0 (Frontend library)
 - Firebase 8.0 (BAAS - Backend as a Service)
 - ...